 Many of us have struggled with this item at the time we are shopping for internet service: the modem.
 The idea of a non-technical person making a determination.
 The typical mindset has always been around, rent along with the service provider.
 Now internet providers are also including ‘whole home internet’ or Managed Wi-Fi services, providing the modem and Wi-Fi router.
 All at added expenses.

 However that bundling, while making it easier in appearance make no mistake is a cash-grab by the typical ISPs.
 Here we’ll discuss how to avoid the trap and not fall for the temptation of ‘promised simplicity’.
-Shall be said though, it easier to work around with Cable Internet than with Fiber Internet.
+Shall be said though, that it is easier to work around with Cable Internet than with Fiber Internet.
 In a certain setup with Fiber Internet, such as in a Condo you may not have an option at all as have to use the equipment provided to the consortium.

 Having said that let’s review the economics of modem rentals, and why they are so lucrative to the providers.